-1.1 This topic paper has been produced to support the Suffolk Coastal First Draft Local Plan.
-It sets out the process that has been undertaken in relation to identifying preferred sites for allocation of employment or housing land in the Suffolk Coastal First Draft Local Plan.
+1.1 This topic paper has been produced to support the Suffolk Coastal Local Plan review and is published alongside the Final Draft Local Plan.
+A previous version as published in July 2018 alongside the First Draft Local Plan.
+It sets out the process that has been undertaken in relation to identifying preferred sites for allocation of employment or housing land through the Suffolk Coastal Local Plan review.